 Membership is by invitation to Shore Old Boys in Alumni years based on the Alumni being of about 70 years of age.

-- The Development Office will provide appropriate administrative support.
+- The Old Boys' Union Office will provide appropriate administrative support.

 - At least one social gathering will be organised each year and on this occasion an Annual General Meeting will be held at which six members will be a quorum.

 - Members present will appoint a Convener who will hold office for two years.

 - The Convener will appoint an Organising Committee to help achieve the aims of the Club during his tenure of office.

 - The rules of the Club may be altered by a majority vote of those present at an Annual General Meeting.

 It was decided that membership of the Mitre Club would be offered to Alumni groups in May of each year and that there would be no joining fee or annual subscription.

 The decision to form the Mitre Club was warmly endorsed by Old Boys although a small minority initially expressed some reluctance to join, fearing that the Club might be another fund-raising vehicle for the School.
 Ray Robinson reassured members that that was not the case and that the Club’s activities would be of a purely social nature.